ykawase5048/CatDat/README.md

 - `https://catdat.netlify.app/api/categories` provides basic information about the categories in the database.
 - `https://catdat.netlify.app/api/categories?all` includes all deduced properties and non-properties.

+### `/api/category/[id]`

+Returns all the information about a category with a given ID.
+For example, `https://catdat.netlify.app/api/category/FinAb` returns all the information about the category of finite abelian groups.

 Additional endpoints may be introduced in the future.

 ## 🔗 Similar projects